DeltaPhi: Physical States Residual Learning for Neural Operators in Data-Limited PDE Solving

-\textbf{Residual learning in previous works.} Some works learn residual between different data samples.
+Some works~\citep{yang2023resmem,xu2023sequential,zhang2018residual,freund1995desicion} learn residual between different data samples.
 Similar to ResMem~\citep{yang2023resmem}, we also utilize the training set as auxiliary memory during inference, enjoying its generalization enhancement property.
 The difference lies that (1) we memorize the auxiliary labels and learn the residuals, while ResMem memorizes the residuals and learns the labels, (2) our framework is end-to-end trained while ResMem is trained in separate stages.
 Similar external memory augmented strategies are popular in the Language Modeling community~\citep{wang2022training,guu2020retrieval}.

 Other works learn residuals between low resolution and high resolution representation for image super-resolution~\citep{jessica2023finite} and deep learning based CFD simulation~\citep{jessica2023finite}.
 Similar residual learning is investigated in time series prediction task ~\citep{angelopoulos2023conformal,xu2023sequential}.
 The primary distinction between these works to ours is that we do not utilize the corresponding low-resolution solutions or previous time-step solutions, but instead, learn the residuals between different trajectories.